adoptium/blog.adoptium.net/content/blog/gpg-signed-releases/index.md

 ## What is GPG signing?

+In the use case we are talking about here, GPG signing is a cryptographic process whereby a private/public keypair is used to confirm that a file has not been tampered with between when it was published and it being delivered to the end user.
+The private key is used by Adoptium to produce the signature file which can be downloaded along with the OpenJDK binaries, and the public key can be obtained by you and used to verify the the signature is valid, proving the integrity of the file and also that it was signed by Adoptium and not modified by a third party.

-## You are already providing SHA256 checksums.
-Why do I need this?
+## The download site already provides SHA256 checksums.
+Why would I need this?

-While going into the details of public key encryption is beyond the scope of this article, if there was a man in the middle (MITM) attach that resulted in the downloads you receive being compromised, then the corresponding SHA checksums could also be compromised.
+While going into the details of public key encryption is beyond the scope of this article, if there was a man in the middle attack that resulted in the downloads you receive being compromised, then the corresponding SHA checksums could also be compromised.
 GPG signing avoids this issue by using a separately certified signature which you can initially trust and then verify subsequent downloads.

 ## What do I need to do to obtain the signatures?